 - Tickets must be purchased in advance, as we have limited capacity and classes often sell out quickly.
 To maximize your chances of getting the class you prefer, please book well in advance.
 Tickets can only be purchased with a Visa, Mastercard, or American Express.
 Cash is not accepted.

 - Are the beekeeping classes appropriate for children?

-- Children 7 and older are welcome to participate, but younger children are not allowed.
+- Children 7 and older are welcome to participate.
+Children between the ages of 7 and 15 are required to have a parent or guardian with them.
 Please note that all children, regardless of age, need a paid ticket.

 - What if I am allergic to bee stings?